bentlema/puppet-tutorial-pe/tutorial/vbox/08-Environments.md

 I've used it at multiple companies, and it works well.
 I would advise against using "static environments" that matches your development code flow (Dev, Int, Stg, Prod).
-As you'll see later on, having long-lived branches in Git will cause you **"Merge Agnst"**.
-E.g. "The Puppetfile problem."
+As you'll see later on, having long-lived branches in Git can cause you some **"Merge Agnst"**, if for example you want to maintain permanent differences between each branch.
-I'm getting a little bit ahead of things, but trust me.
-You will have something called a Puppetfile, and you may want different version of the Puppetfile in Dev, Stg, Prod, and you'll want to merge Dev into Stg, and Stg into Prod, and you will not like it.

 ### Let's do something with Puppet Environments